 One of the most important photographers of the twentieth century, Cindy Sherman’s photographs challenged ideas of identity, storytelling and female social roles.
 Here Artsper a short overview of her life and work.

 “My photographs aren’t really about any particular story, but about roles.”

 After the year 2000, during the economic boom of the contemporary photography market, she sells her first work at a price higher than 1 million USD at an auction.
-In May 2011, her photo Untitled #96 is sold for more than 3 million euros by Christie’s, breaking Andreas Gursky’s record ( for the artwork 99 Cents).
-In 2012, she has a show at the MoMA, as a crowning of her career, and is defined as “the unchallenged cornerstone of postmodern photography”.
+In May 2011, her photo Untitled #96 was sold for more than 3 million euros by Christie’s, breaking Andreas Gursky’s record ( for the artwork 99 Cents).
+In 2012, she has a show at the MoMA, a pinnacle moment of her career, and is defined as “the unchallenged cornerstone of postmodern photography”.
 The 2012/2013 Artprice report places her as the 35th most expensive contemporary artist, with a total of €4,927,261 for 90 artworks sold in 2012/2013, and an auction of €500,695.
 She is represented by the Gagosian Gallery.